rocky-linux/documentation/docs/books/web_services/03-application-servers.md

     Using a socket when the web server and PHP server are on the same machine removes the TCP/IP layer and optimizes the performance.

-When working via an interface, you have to configure `listen.owner`, `listen.group`, `listen.mode` to specify the owner, the owner group and the rights of the Unix socket. **Warning:** Both servers (web and PHP) must have access rights on the socket.
+When working with an interface, you have to configure `listen.owner`, `listen.group`, `listen.mode` to specify the owner, the owner group, and the rights of the UNIX socket. **Warning:** Both servers (web and PHP) must have access rights on the socket.

-When working via a socket, you must configure `listen.allowed_clients` to restrict access to the PHP server to certain IP addresses.
+When working with a socket, you must configure `listen.allowed_clients` to restrict access to the PHP server to certain IP addresses.

 Example: `listen.allowed_clients = 127.0.0.1`

 #### Static or dynamic configuration

-The processes of PHP-FPM can be managed statically or dynamically.
+You can manage PHP-FPM processes statically or dynamically.

-In static mode, the number of child processes is set by the value of `pm.max_children`;
+In static mode, `pm.max_children` sets a limit to the number of child processes:

 ```bash
 pm = static
 pm.max_children = 10
 ```

-This configuration will launch 10 processes.
+This configuration starts 10 processes.

-In dynamic mode, PHP-FPM will launch at most the number of processes specified by the value of `pm.max_children`, starting by launching some processes corresponding to `pm.start_servers`, and keeping at least the value of `pm.min_spare_servers` of inactive processes and at `most pm.max_spare_servers` inactive processes.
+In dynamic mode, PHP-FPM starts at *most* the number of processes specified by the value of `pm.max_children`.
+It first starts some processes corresponding to `pm.start_servers`, keeping at least the value of `pm.min_spare_servers` of inactive processes and at most `pm.max_spare_servers` of inactive processes.

 Example: